 The Buffett Indicator

 Warren Buffett is one of the most famous investors in the world.
-The billionaire CEO of Berkshire Hathaway has been dubbed the “Oracle of Omaha” for his stock market prescience (and his hometown).
+The billionaire CEO of Berkshire Hathaway has been dubbed the “Oracle of Omaha” for his legendary stock market prescience (and, you guessed it, for living in Omaha).
 One of Buffett’s favorite market indicators is the ratio of total U.S. stock market capitalization to gross domestic product.
 When this ratio is too high, Buffett deems stocks overvalued, as he did before the dot-com bubble of 2000 and the Great Recession of 2008.
-Currently, this indicator is at an all-time high, and Buffett’s company itself is sitting on a pile of about $128 billion in cash.
+Currently, this indicator is at 156% (vs an all-time high of 172.1%), suggesting that the market is significantly overvalued.
+Buffett’s company, Berkshire Hathaway, is itself sitting on a pile of almost $130 billion in cash.

 Stocks Declining on Good News